History of Nottingham Forest F.C.: Brian Clough and Peter Taylor glory years (1975–82)

-In the 1980–81 European Cup Forest were knocked out in the first round after surprise 1–0 home and away defeats by CSKA Sofia.
+In the 1980–81 season Forest were knocked out in the European Cup first round after surprise 1–0 home and away defeats by CSKA Sofia.
 McGovern subsequently said the double defeat by CSKA affected the team's self-confidence in that they had lost out to modestly talented opponents.
 Forest lost the 1980 European Super Cup on away goals after a 2–2 aggregate draw against Valencia Bowyer scored both Forest goals in the home first leg.
 On 11 February 1981 Forest lost 1–0 in the 1980 Intercontinental Cup against Uruguayan side, Club Nacional de Football.
 The match was played for the first time at the neutral venue National Stadium in Tokyo before 62,000 spectators.